 - Travel Best Places To Visit In Manipur In August

 - Automobiles EV Charging Outlets At HP Petrol Stations — CESL Announces Partnership With HPCL

 One of the most important persons who have a hand in shaping our lives after our parents is our teacher.
-Our teacher or Guru is the person who leads us from darkness of ignorance to the light of knowledge.
+Our teacher or Guru is the person who leads us from the darkness of ignorance to the light of knowledge.
 Hence, they play a major role in shaping us the way we are.
-Guru Purnima falls on the fifteenth day of the bright fortnight,the Shukla Paksh in the month of Ashadha.
-This year the day will be observed on July 16 2019.
-The timings for Guru Purnima tithi will begin at 1:48 am on July 16 and will end at 3:07 am on July 17.
+Guru Purnima falls on the fifteenth day of the bright fortnight, the Shukla Paksha in the month of Ashadha.
+This year it will be observed on 24 July.
+The Purnima Tithi begins at 10:43 AM on Jul 23, 2021, and Purnima Tithi ends at 08:06 AM on Jul 24, 2021.

-Guru Purnima is also a festival of great importance for the Buddhists.
-Traditionally the festival is celebrated by Buddhists in honor of lord Buddha who gave his first sermon on this day at Sarnath.
+Guru Purnima is also a festival of great importance for Buddhists.
+Traditionally the festival is celebrated by Buddhists in honour of Lord Buddha who gave his first sermon on this day at Sarnath.

 Take a look at the rituals and significance of Guru Purnima.

 The Hindu spiritual Gurus are revered on this day by remembering their life and teachings.
 Vyasa Puja is held at various temples.
 Flowers and symbolic gifts are given away in his honour and that of the cosmic satguru.
 The festivities are usually followed by a feast for the disciples, where the prasad and charnamrita, the symbolic wash of Guru's feet, which represents his grace, kripa is distributed.

 The Buddhist monks practice intense meditation on Guru Purnima.
 They reinvigorate their spiritual training and stick to severe penance like giving up meat, alcohol etc.